The secret story of the departure from Nicaragua of the Colombian ambassador

 Ambassador Alfredo Rangel was summoned to the Nicaraguan Foreign Ministry where the Foreign Minister, Denis Moncada, informed him that his credentials had been canceled and gave him a non-extendable term of 72 hours to leave Nicaraguan territory.

 Rangel left the Nicaraguan Foreign Ministry with a verbal note addressed to the Minister of Foreign Affairs, Marta Lucía Ramírez.
-In the Nicaraguan letter, energetic but calmer than that of Ambassador Rangel, the government of that country maintains that the Colombian communication contravenes diplomatic and international norms and adds: “insolently makes value judgments about the internal affairs of Nicaragua and impudently offends the Nicaraguan State and its people”.
+In the Nicaraguan letter, energetic but calmer than that of Ambassador Rangel, the government of that country maintains that the Colombian communication contravenes diplomatic and international norms and adds: “insolently makes value judgments regarding the internal affairs of Nicaragua and impudently offends the Nicaraguan State and its people”.

 As long as relations exist, it is necessary for someone to be in charge of the diplomatic headquarters, which is why on February 23, the Minister of Foreign Affairs and Vice President of the Republic, Marta Lucía Ramírez, issued a resolution saying that, with the authorization of the Presidency of the Republic, Ambassador Rangel was commissioned to come to Bogotá for 25 days to consult with the president and with her on the situation in Nicaragua.